leeweiming3/tp/docs/DeveloperGuide.md

 Design considerations:
 Aspect: Format of edit_job command:

-Alternative 1 (current choice): Use index as argument
+Alternative 1 (current choice): Use index as argument.

 Pros: It is easier for the user to type out the index to use the command.
 Cons: This choice requires the user to know the index, which can only be observed from the UI.
 If there is a long list of jobs in the UI, observing from the UI may not be so feasible.